3.1 General context

 On this page

 According to Statistics Austria, the Austrian population shows a continuous grow since 1919.
 As of early 2020, Austria has about 8.901 million inhabitants.
 19.3% of the population were children and young people under the age of 20, and 61.6% were aged between 20 and 64 years.
-More general information is available in Overview and Chapter 1.
+More general and up to date (2021) information is available in the Overview.

 In Austria, labour market policy (Arbeitsmarktpolitik) includes all measures taken by public institutions - such as the federal government, the Public Employment Service and the federal provinces - to manage the labour market.
 A regulated labour market is viewed to have positive effects on the social system and to ensure fair economic competition.
 According to the Labour Market Service Act (Arbeitsmarktservicegesetz), labour market policy has the tasks of preventing and eliminating unemployment and bringing labour supply and demand together as completely and sustainably as possible, while observing social and economic principles.
 The objectives of labour market policy are inter alia the achievement and maintainance of full employment, taking active measures for qualification and equal opportunities, increasing the transparency of the labour market, developing human resources, activating the unemployed, and combating long-term unemployment.
 Active labour market policies shall support a better functioning of the labour market.